NAMI Indiana Mental Health &

 Change Agent in Mental Health Justice

-If you are interested in sponsoring the 2025 NAMI Indiana Mental Health & Criminal Justice Summit,
+If you are interested in sponsoring the 2026 NAMI Indiana Mental Health & Criminal Justice Summit,

-contact Elaina Page at epage@namiindiana.org.
+contact Caroline Chastain at cchastain@namiindiana.org.